HumanTree92/VENT_Schedule1_ModPack/README.md

 # Download & Installation:
 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
+3) Run the MelonLoader.Installer.exe inside the Installation Directory.
+4) In the MelonLoader make sure you click on Schedule 1.
-3) Go to your Steam > steamapps > common > Schedule 1 Directory.
+5) Go to your Steam > steamapps > common > Schedule 1 Directory.
-4) Drag & Drop all the contents of Drag & Drop into the Schedule 1 Directory.
+6) Drag & Drop all the contents of Drag & Drop into the Schedule 1 Directory.

 # Mod Changes:
 - Added Mini Map